shahradshj/harry-potter-llm/README.md

 # Harry Potter LLM

 This repository is for training small and medium sized GPTs.
 However, my main focus was on creating a model to generate Harry Potter like text.
-I followed the excellent video by [Andrej Karpathy Let's build GPT](https://www.youtube.com/watch?v=kCc8FmEb1nY), and his [nanoGPT](https://github.com/karpathy/nanoGPT) repository.
+I followed the excellent video by [Andrej Karpathy Let's build GPT](https://www.youtube.com/watch?v=kCc8FmEb1nY), and his [nanoGPT](https://github.com/karpathy/nanoGPT) repository to create this repo.

 ## install